 NEVER mix Vinegar and Bleach together in the same bath.
 A chemical reaction can occur and produce a toxic fume causing respiratory issues.
 In addition, adding other agents such as soap, salt, or bubble bath can alter the PH levels of the bleach (or vinegar) solution making it less effective against the bacteria.
 It's also important to mix the correct amount of water and bleach (or vinegar) together.
 Too much water can dilute the bleach (or vinegar) making it less effective while too much bleach (or vinegar) can cause stinging upon contact with the open wounds

-Unfortunately, infections tend to be apart of having EB.
-Prevention in the best thing, and to recognize an infection quickly so that prompt treatment can begin.
+Unfortunately, infections tend to be a part of having EB.
+Prevention is the best thing, and to recognize an infection quickly so that prompt treatment can begin.

 No comments: